miroR/uncenz/README.md

 session where censorship happened is needed, when the effemeral keys need to be published.

-Pls. also note that with this initial presentation of this program-to-be, or this idea for a program to develop, you probably will not get any meaningful results if you try and run concurrent sessions.
+Pls. also note that with this presentation of this program-that-should-become, you probably will not get any meaningful results if you try and run concurrent sessions (of uncenz-1st).
 Limiting it to one session allowed per minute is confortable for me.
 Else, delete what uncenz-ts wrote, and start sooner.

 My method (tested only on typical wired connection) cosists of two phases: